element-hq/element-meta/docs/crypto/trust_v1.md

 ### Manually trusted user (!WIP!)

-- Indicator for bad room integrity is shown => lists the users who are violating it and allows to resolve it
+- Other users will see the indicator for bad room integrity is shown (red shield) => lists the users who are violating it and allows to resolve it
-- Other user will be able to post messages but not receive messages until they are verified (=> only allow replies to the user's messages to enable a conversation)
-- Messages will have a decoration until the user is verified (explain the identity mismatch, explain that the user will not receive messages)
-- Other users will be asked to verify the new identity (accept / manual verification)
+- Other users will be asked to verify the new identity to resolve the situation (manual verification)
+- Users can communicate as before (unless they use the setting _Never send encrypted messages to unverified sessions from this session_)

 ## Behavior for untrusted devices